Vincit/objection.js/doc/includes/API.md

 Omit implementation to use.

-The default just sets the property to undefined for performance reasons.
+The default implementation `delete`s the property.
-If the slight performance drop is not an issue for you, you can override this method to delete the property instead.